 Conclusion

 Understanding the factors of 36, like many concepts in mathematics, is a journey of discovery.
-By knowing that the factors of 36 are 1, 2, 3, 4, 6, 9, 12, 18, and 36, you are equipped with a tool that extends far beyond simple arithmetic.
+Worth adding: by knowing that the factors of 36 are 1, 2, 3, 4, 6, 9, 12, 18, and 36, you are equipped with a tool that extends far beyond simple arithmetic.
 This knowledge enhances your problem-solving abilities, deepens your understanding of numerical relationships, and lays a foundation for more advanced mathematical concepts.